 Reno was acquired in 2014 with funds made available by the Los Altos Community Foundation.

-Steele is a 22-year old gelding quarter/paint horse cross.
-He is our largest horse at 15.2 hands high.
+Steele is a 24-year old gray gelding.
+He is double registered as Paint and Quarter Horse and is our largest horse at 15.2 hands high.
 Before coming to Westwind 4-H, he received the title “Therapy Horse of the Year” at Ride On Therapeutic Horsemanship program in Southern California.

 Trinity is leased from Polly Neumann.